Post-Mastectomy

 Lymphatic Drainage can begin within a few days following surgery.

-You will need to get clearance from your surgeon for this.
-Advise him or her that you will be seeing a Certified Lymphedema Therapist (CLT) for post-op lymphatic drainage (not “lymphatic massage” at a chain massage business where lymphatic “training” may consist of anywhere from a paragraph in a book to a single day of class).
+You may wish to get clearance from your surgeon for this.
+Advise him or her that you will be seeing a Certified Lymphedema Therapist (CLT) for post-op lymphatic drainage (not “lymphatic massage” at a chain massage business where lymphatic “training” may consist of anywhere from a paragraph in a book to a single day of class – or even a single hour of class online with no practice on real people).
 Certified Lymphedema Therapists complete a minimum of 135 hours of rigorous training in lymphatic drainage and associated medical conditions.

 Myofascial Scar Remodeling